oy3o/bing_on_telegram/README.md

 memdel - remove memory /memdel name memmod - modify memory /memmod name [description [prompt]]
 ```
+- * `list [update]` is after you manually modify the files in the folder, you can automatically update the list by adding the `update` parameter*
+- *Why not scan files automatically?
+Because the names in the design should all be numbers for quick input, different files can be distinguished by entering descriptions, and automatic scanning cannot generate descriptions*

 ## build token count function (x86_64 linux version)
 ```bash